rasdani/reasoning-gym/GALLERY.md

 Metadata: {'numbers': [36, 29, 95, 32, 4, 15], 'target': 139, 'expression': '15 - 4 + 95 + 36 - 32 + 29'}

 Example 2:
-Question: Using the numbers 74, 48, 56, 66, create an expression that equals 132.
+Question: Using all the numbers 74, 48, 56, 66, create an expression that equals 132.
 You can only use each number once.

 Final answer format instructions:
 1. Provide your solution as a arithmetic expression (no '=' sign).
 2. Do not include the target number in the expression.